2022 Energy Assistance Payments By State (Full List)

 - Sign you up for the Utility hardship program if applicable

-- Set up an 180-day payment plan arrangement
+- Set up a 180-day payment plan arrangement

-Following the 180-day payment plan, and having avoided a disconnection or restriction notice, you can then request your energy provider to begin the HUGS application on your behalf.
+Following the 180-day payment plan, and having avoided a disconnection or restriction notice, you can then request your energy assistance payment plan through your energy provider who will then begin the HUGS application on your behalf.

 HUGS Service Centre Assessment: After your utility provider assesses your circumstances and you’ve met all the compliance and eligibility requirements, your application will be sent to the HUGS Service Centre.
-The Service Centre will comprehensively assess your situation and provide additional support and advice as to whether you will be recommended for a HUGS grant.
+The Service Centre will comprehensively assess your situation and provide additional support and advice as to whether you will be recommended for a HUGS energy assistance payment.

-Final HUGS Approval: The HUGS Service Centre will submit a recommendation on your HUGS application to the Department of Communities which will do a final assessment and review of the application and either approve or reject it.
+Final HUGS Approval: The HUGS Service Centre will submit a recommendation on your HUGS application to the Department of Communities which will do a final assessment and review of the application and either approve or reject your energy assistance payment.
 If your application is approved it will be sent directly to your provider.

 Department of Communities